axeluhl/sailing-analytics/wiki/smartphone-tracking.md

 Helper Class for accessing the App Preferences specified in settings_view.xml
 ## ToDo
 * Server
- * use course update events in racelog locally, do not send to TracTrac
+ * course definition: use course update events in racelog locally, do not send to TracTrac
+ * boat class for race: in racelog
+ * remove registered competitors: in racelog
  * Servlet for getting all races, which are still open to register for
  * persist tracking data (GPSFixStore)
  * load stored tracked smartphone race (Panel in Admin Console, RaceLogConnector, only present such races with the necessary data in the racelog, and allow user to select whole leaderboard to restore)